Baked gingerbread doughnuts with a maple glaze are a higher protein “nicer” Christmas breakfast treat!

-Sometimes, when I bake for family, I like to swap out some of the higher fat ingredients with alternatives like Greek yogurt.
+Sometimes, when I bake for family, I like to swap out some of the more decadent ingredients like butter with alternatives like Greek yogurt.
 By using yogurt as a substitute for butter, I increase the protein content, lower the fat, and add enough moisture to ensure the doughnuts still taste fabulous the next day!
-I know… we tested this morning.
+I know… we tested again this morning.
 Hard work this food blogging business. 😉

 I’ll only make swaps if the recipes will still taste good though.
 There’s nothing more disappointing than biting into a treat and having it taste “too healthy”.
 It is a treat, after all.
 And these baked gingerbread doughnuts are definitely tasty!